Bourbon Baby Back Ribs | Slow Cooker

 Helpful tips

-- You can cook these ribs in your slow cooker either on high for 4 hours or on low for 8 hours.
-I find they come out exactly the same.
+• You can cook these ribs in your slow cooker either on high for 4 hours or on low for 8 hours.
+I find they come out the same.
 I prefer getting the ribs done quicker so I can eat them sooner.

-- Some people put their ribs in the oven to broil for a few minutes before consuming them.
-This helps caramelize the sauce, but I don’t find that these ribs need that.
+• Some people put their ribs in the oven to broil for a few minutes before consuming them.
+This helps caramelize the sauce, but I don’t think these ribs need that.
 They are delicious right out of the crock pot.

-- When making the bourbon sauce, if you don’t have apple cider vinegar, you can use some apple juice.
+• If you don’t have apple cider vinegar, you can use some apple juice when making the bourbon sauce.

-- There is no need to add salt to the bourbon barbecue sauce because the addition of soy sauce takes care of any need for sodium.
+• There is no need to add salt to the bourbon barbecue sauce because adding soy sauce removes any need for sodium.

 How to make bourbon baby back ribs